-- Proportionality in relation to interference - personal data must be adequate, relevant and not excessive in relation to the purposes for which they are collected - process is necessary to fulfill the purpose of the system
+- Proportionality in relation to interference - Personal data must be adequate, relevant and not excessive in relation to the purposes for which they are collected - Process is necessary to fulfill the purpose of the system

-- Data minimization principle - storage limitation with automatic routines for deletion - personal data to be deleted or anonymized as soon as possible: data must be kept ... for no longer than is necessary for the purposes for which the data were collected
+- Data minimization principle - Storage limitation with automatic routines for deletion - Personal data to be deleted or anonymized as soon as possible: data must be kept ... for no longer than is necessary for the purposes for which the data were collected

-- Transparency principle - it needs to be transparent for the data subject when and which data are collected and processed and for which purposes - data subjects should be informed, who is collecting their data - Accountability principle - the controller is responsible for, and must be able to document, compliance with the regulations.
+- Transparency principle - Transparency for the data subject is needed, when and which data are collected and processed and for which purposes - Data subjects should be informed, who is collecting their data - Accountability principle - Controller is responsible for, and must be able to document, compliance with the regulations.

-- Protection of sensitive personal data - processing of sensitive data (e.g. concerning health) prohibited - Integrity and confidentiality - personal data shall be secured against unauthorized or illegal access and against accidental loss, destruction or damage. - Safeguard principle - controller must implement appropriate technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access
+- Protection of sensitive personal data - Processing of sensitive data (e.g. concerning health) prohibited - Integrity and confidentiality - Personal data shall be secured against unauthorized or illegal access and against accidental loss, destruction or damage.

+Safeguard principle

+Controller must implement appropriate technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access